ÉIST

 Audio installation, workshops and commission

 During the summer, lots of families attend libraries regularly, both for events and just for books.
 Past incarnations of this installation have demonstrated the appeal of the tents- young people love to sit in them, and are delighted to listen to the stories.
-We will present a mix of stories fully in Irish and bilingual stories in Irish and English.
+We present a mix of stories fully in Irish and bilingual stories in Irish and English.

-Through these activities, the project will engage with local young people and their families throughout county Wexford, encouraging them to listen to Irish-language stories, attend workshops in Irish, and even write their own stories in Irish.
+Through these activities, the project engaged with local young people and their families throughout county Wexford, encouraging them to listen to Irish-language stories, attend workshops in Irish, and even write their own stories in Irish.
 This is essential in order to shift their view of Irish from an enforced school subject to a medium of creativity and fun.
 The focus is not on ‘getting it right’, but rather on getting involved.